MarekSvob/polyAfilter/README.md

-# polyAfilter: A tool for removal of internally primed alignments
+# polyAfilter: Removal of internally primed alignments

 ## Introduction
 **polyAfilter** is a python-based command line tool to process BAM files to remove sequencing read alignments that have likely resulted from internal priming in poly(dT) priming-based bulk and single cell RNA sequencing library preparation methods (QuantSeq, 10X, inDrop, Seq-Well, Drop-Seq, CEL-Seq2, etc.).